sigmaray/pyqtstopwatch/README.md

 Time intervals are being saved into file on disk, they survive application restart.

-Application add icon into tray.
+Application adds icon into tray.
 Click on it with middle mouse button to pause stopwatch or timer.

 ## How to install:
 ```